discretlib/discret/README.md

 - Linux: Tested
 - Windows: Tested
 - macOS: not tested, should work
 - Android: works on arch64 architecture.
-Architectures i686 and x86_64 have some low level linker issues.
+Architectures i686 and x86_64 have some low level linker issues when working with Flutter.
 - iOS: not tested